symbioquine/farmOS_asset_link/website/docs/extension-model.md

 ### Vue

 When a Vue.js plugin is loaded, the "plugin instance" is the uninstantiated Vue component.
-In particular this means the `onLoad` method is static on the top-level exported object, **not** within `methods` - as is used in Vue to define methods on the component itself.
+This means the `onLoad` method is static on the top-level exported object, **not** within `methods` - as is used in Vue to define methods on the component itself.

 ```vue